AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/dashboard.md

 product-previous: workfront-proof
 product-area: documents;dashboard
 navigation-topic: basic-features-workfront-proof
-title: The Dashboard in [!DNL Workfront] Proof
+title: The Dashboard in [!DNL Workfront Proof]
-description: The Dashboard is the first page you see when you log in to your [!DNL Workfront] Proof account.
-It summarizes the activity in your [!DNL Workfront] Proof account and provides quick links to other sections and functions within [!DNL Workfront] Proof.
+description: The Dashboard is the first page you see when you log in to your [!DNL Workfront Proof] account.
+It summarizes the activity in your [!DNL Workfront Proof] account and provides quick links to other sections and functions within [!DNL Workfront Proof].
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: bd0ecc43-4bbf-4caa-924f-6c8935123bf9
 ---
-# The Dashboard in [!DNL Workfront] Proof
+# The Dashboard in [!DNL Workfront Proof]

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The Dashboard is the first page you see when you log in to your [!DNL Workfront] Proof account.
-It summarizes the activity in your [!DNL Workfront] Proof account and provides quick links to other sections and functions within [!DNL Workfront] Proof.
+The Dashboard is the first page you see when you log in to your [!DNL Workfront Proof] account.
+It summarizes the activity in your [!DNL Workfront Proof] account and provides quick links to other sections and functions within [!DNL Workfront Proof].

 The dashboard contains the following: